 Additional support has been received from Fortune Society, which supports successful reentry into society from incarceration and provided 10 workers to install the green roof; New York State Pollution Institute, Pratt Center, and the Open Sewer Atlas.

 The design, led by Marni Majorelle and Alive Structures, features plants specifically selected to attract birds and other wildlife with species native to New York.
-Species include native grasses such as Purple Lovegrass and Prairie Dropseed, and herbaceous perennials Stout Blue-Eyed Grass, Heart-leaf Golden Alexanders, and Asclepias tuberosa (Butterfly Weed), which is used as a host plant for monarch butterflies and produces silky seed pod fibers used by Boston Orioles and American Goldfinches in nesting.
+Species include native grasses such as Purple Lovegrass and Prairie Dropseed, and herbaceous perennials Stout Blue-Eyed Grass, Heart-leaf Golden Alexanders, and Asclepias tuberosa (Butterfly Weed), which is used as a host plant for monarch butterflies and produces silky seed pod fibers used by Baltimore Orioles and American Goldfinches in nesting.

 “Fertile meadows of bee balm, purple aster, meadow prairie dropseed, orange butterfly weed, and wild strawberry plants overlook the scrap yards and factories of one of Brooklyn’s most heavily industrialized areas.
 The once bare rooftop that overlooks the Newtown Creek Wastewater Treatment Plant’s massive egg-like digester tanks is now home to 22,000 square feet of native plants, birds, bats, and insects.” ~ Atlas Obsura